Lowest Mortgage Rate in Canada. Starting from 1.99%

 Not sure when your mortgage matures?
 It's a good idea to keep track — and if you have a complicated relationship with time (aka it flies too fast for your liking), your renewal may be upon you sooner than you think.

-Don't rely on your lender to notify you with enough time for a renewal process that puts your needs and savings first.
-If your mortgage contract runs out, your lender will profit from the chaos.
+Don't rely on your lender to notify you with enough time for a renewal process that prioritizes your needs and savings.
+If your mortgage contract expires, your lender will profit from the chaos.

 You can find your mortgage renewal date on your original mortgage commitment or listed on your annual mortgage statement.
 It may also be available in your online lender account.